.webp&w=3840&q=75)

-Managing who can access what—and with how much privilege—is a cornerstone of secure operations in any IT environment.
-With Cato Networks, Role-Based Access Control (RBAC) allows IT teams to enforce least-privilege access across administrators, service providers, and auditors, ensuring operational security and compliance.
+With Cato Networks, Role-Based Access Control (RBAC) allows IT teams to enforce least-privilege access across administrators, service providers, and auditors.
+This ensures operational security and compliance without slowing down your workflow.

 This guide walks through the RBAC implementation steps in the updated Cato Management Application (CMA), outlines real-world use cases, and offers tips for structuring access based on team roles.